Rashmi-46/demo-class/README.md

 # demo-class
-This is a demo for fit and github
+This is a demo for fit and github.